LiuHaiTao01/GRBCM/README.md

 Aggregation GPs for large-scale regression
 ====

-This is the implementaion of the scalable GP developed in "*Haitao Liu, Jianfei Cai, Yi Wang, Yew-Soon Ong, Generalized Robust Bayesian Committee Machine for Large-scale Gaussian Process Regression, 2018 ICML*".
+This is the implementation of the scalable GP developed in "*Haitao Liu, Jianfei Cai, Yi Wang, Yew-Soon Ong, Generalized Robust Bayesian Committee Machine for Large-scale Gaussian Process Regression, 2018 ICML*".
 Please see the paper for further details.

 We implement state-of-the-art aggregation models including
 * product-of-experts (PoE),